-Council is committed to the prevention of family violence and strives to support any employee directly affected by it.
+Council is committed to the prevention of family violence and strives to support any employee suffering from it.
 See Council's Family Violence - Employee Support Policy.
 In addition, Council will not tolerate an employee using any of Council's resources (including working time), property, equipment, or information technology systems or facilities, to perpetrate Family Violence.